Solapur Municipal Corporation

 Solapur Municipal Corporation is the governing body of the city of Solapur in the Indian state of Maharashtra.
 The municipal corporation consists of democratically elected members, is headed by a mayor and administers the city's infrastructure, public services and police.
 Members from the state's leading various political parties hold elected offices in the corporation.

+History

-Solapur municipal council is one of the oldest in India, founded in the 1860s and was given municipal corporation status in 1963.
+Solapur Municipal Corporation is one of the oldest in India, established in 1860 as Solapur Municipality Council and granted Corporation status in 1963, after crossing threshold of 300,000 population.

+Solapur Municipal Corporation is the administrative body of Solapur city in the Indian state of Maharashtra.
+It was established as Solapur Municipality Council in 1860.

 Solapur Municipal Transport (SMT) is the department under corporation which handles public transport in city which has allegations of scam in bus purchase.